thomasmarsh/mcts/tuner/README.md

   --experiment-dir /tmp/druid-proposer-bakeoff
 ```

-The strict version-one specification fixes the four policies in this order:
+The version-1 spec fixes policy order as `random`, `qmc`, `smac_mixed`, and
-`random`, `qmc`, `smac_mixed`, `irace_generational`; it also fixes at least four
-proposal seeds, increasing tuning pair budgets, the task seed, objective, and
+`irace_generational`, along with at least four proposal seeds, increasing tuning
-all shared run settings.
-The experiment directory has an immutable
+budgets, the task seed, objective, and shared run settings.
+The experiment has
-`experiment.json`, ordinary replayable child run directories, and a replaceable
+an immutable `experiment.json`, replayable child runs, and a replaceable
-`results.json`. `--resume` continues incomplete children through the normal
+`results.json`. `--resume` completes unfinished children through the usual
-foreground evidence path and rebuilds the result projection from completed
+foreground evidence path, then rebuilds the result projection.
-child artifacts.

 ## Elimination bake-off

 `tuner-elimination-bakeoff` compares complete elimination systems at equal
 declared compute.
-It expands each `(tuning pair budget, proposal seed)` into
+For each `(tuning pair budget, proposal seed)`, it creates
-three matched child runs that differ only in the elimination policy and its
+three matched child runs that differ only in elimination policy:
-active specification:

-- `no_elimination` records paired shadow evidence but never enforces it;
+- `no_elimination` records paired shadow evidence but never enforces it.
-- `paired_elimination` enforces the landed all-strata audited paired policy at
+- `paired_elimination` enforces the all-strata audited paired policy at audit
-  audit probability `0.25`;
+  probability `0.25`.
-- `spare_near_tie` enforces the gate-approved audited spare-near-tie
+- `spare_near_tie` enforces the audited spare-near-tie successive-halving policy
-  successive-halving policy (`successive-halving-spare-near-tie-v1`, spare margin
+  (`successive-halving-spare-near-tie-v1`, spare margin `0.10`) at the same
-  `0.10`) at the same audit probability.
+  audit probability.

 ```bash
 uv run --project tuner tuner-elimination-bakeoff \